 Vehicles are regularly reviewed and are subject to the long-term vehicle replacement policy.
-The 2024-25 capital programme includes replacement of four large fire appliances, a large off-road fire appliance, six officer response vehicles and a number of other smaller vehicles.
-Over the following 5 years there is provision to replace a further twenty-two large fire appliances, four 4x4 fire appliances and a number of other specialist and smaller vehicles.
+The 2025-26 capital programme includes replacement of four large fire appliances, seven officer response vehicles and a number of other smaller vehicles.
+Over the following four years there is provision to replace a further sixteen large fire appliances, four 4x4 fire appliances and a number of other specialist and smaller vehicles.
 The requirements for specialist and general vehicles are all reviewed through the Resourcing and Savings Programme.
 Each project looks at the best way of providing the required functions, and covers consideration of vehicles, equipment, technology and crewing requirements.